clumio-code/Python-Lambdas/Mass-VM-Recovery/README.md

 Instructions:
 -------

-1. Download the dependencies, app, and vortex files
+1. Download zipped files in this repo
-2. Unzip the dependencies
+2. Unzip
+3. navigate to the unzupped directory and run "pip install -r requirements.txt -t ." to install the dependencies
+4. re-zip everthing up
-3. zip everthing up and load into a lambda
+5. load the new zip file into a lambda
-4. Upload the customized recovery plan and credentials files to an S3 bucket (same region)
+6. Upload the customized recovery plan and credentials files to an S3 bucket (same region)
-5. Add the required Lambda Environemental Variables
+7. Add the required Lambda Environemental Variables
-6. RUN!
+8. RUN!

 ------------
 Lambda Variables: